Alphaz0r/huntress-ctf-2023/zerion/README.md

 First line is a variable.
 Reading the php doc about `explode()` I know that it returns an array.
-In this case it's a 2D array containing a decoded Base64 String on first position and VeryLongString on the second position.
+In this case it's an array containing a decoded Base64 String on first position and VeryLongString on the second position.

 So basically, the first line is: